JyothiTom/Insurance_Fraud_Prediction/README.md

 # Insurance_Fraud_Prediction

-Objective: To predict the risk of Autoinsurance Fraud
+Objective: To predict the risk of Auto Insurance Fraud

 Data Description:
 The data obtained can be found in the insurance_claims.csv file and it contains 1000 rows and 44 columns.
 The data can be split into 3 sections, namely: